MPRANU/Recipe-Finder/README.md

 3)User Ratings and Comments:
 - Allow users to rate recipes and leave comments.
---Display average ratings and user reviews.
+- Display average ratings and user reviews.

 4)User Authentication:
 - Implement user registration and login.
 - Personalize the experience by saving favorite recipes and search history.

 5)Responsive Design:
-- Ensure the app works well on both desktop and mobile devices.
+- Ensure the application works well on both desktop and mobile devices.
 - Use responsive design techniques to provide a seamless user experience.

 6)Filtering and Sorting: